Putin Orders Military Operations in Ukraine, Demands Surrender

 'DECISIVE WAY'

-"Russia alone is responsible for the death and destruction this attack will bring, and the United States and its Allies and partners will respond in a united and decisive way.
-The world will hold Russia accountable," he said.
+"Russia alone is responsible for the death and destruction this attack will bring, and the United States and its Allies and partners will respond in a united and decisive way," said Biden, who spoke to Zelenskiy by telephone.

-While he has ruled out putting U.S. troops on the ground in Ukraine, he said he would announce further sanctions against Russia on Thursday, in addition to financial measures imposed this week.

-NATO Secretary-General Jens Stoltenberg strongly condemned Russia's "reckless and unprovoked attack" on Ukraine and said NATO allies would meet to tackle the consequences of Moscow's "aggressive actions."
+French President Emmanuel Macron condemned Russia's action while NATO Secretary-General Jens Stoltenberg said NATO allies would meet to tackle the consequences of Russia's "reckless and unprovoked attack."

 U.N.
-Secretary-General Antonio Guterres made a last-minute plea to Putin to stop the war "in the name of humanity', after the Russian leader announced the military operation.
+Secretary-General Antonio Guterres, speaking after the Security Council meeting, made a last-minute plea to Putin to stop the war "in the name of humanity'.

-"President Putin, in the name of humanity, bring your troops back to Russia," Guterres said, speaking after the Security Council meeting.

-The consequences of a war would be devastating for Ukraine and far-reaching for the global economy, he said.

-Russia's U.N. envoy said his country was not being aggressive against the Ukrainian people but against the "junta" in Kyiv.

-Ukraine earlier restricted civilian flights in its airspace hours after a conflict zone monitor warned airlines should stop overflights over the risk of an unintended shooting down or cyber attack.
+China reiterated a call for all parties to exercise restraint and rejected a foreign journalist's description of Russia's action as an invasion.

+Ukraine closed its airspace to civilian flights citing a high risk to safety, while Europe's aviation regulator warned against the hazards to flying in bordering areas of Russia and Belarus.

-Shelling had intensified since Monday when Putin recognized two separatist regions as independent and ordered the deployment of what he called peacekeepers, a move the West called the start of an invasion.
+Shelling had intensified since Monday when Putin recognized eastern separatist regions as independent and ordered the deployment of what he called peacekeepers, a move the West called the start of the invasion.

 © 2022 Thomson/Reuters.
 All rights reserved.